-FSANZ Decision
+Decision

-Approval is proposed for the enzyme, phospholipase A_1 from the source Aspergillus oryzae, containing the gene for phospholipase A_1 isolated from Fusarium venenatum.
-Permission is proposed to be provided by adding this enzyme into the Table to clause 17 of Standard 1.3.3 - Processing Aids of the Code.
+Approval is given for the enzyme, phospholipase $A_1$ from the source Aspergillus oryzae, containing the gene for phospholipase $A_1$ isolated from Fusarium venenatum.
+Permission is provided by adding this enzyme into the Table to clause 17 of Standard 1.3.3 - Processing Aids of the Code.